nishant51/PyBlogger/README.md

 # PyBlogger
-a simple blog website written in django with CRUD operation to perform and user logi authentication
+a simple blog website written in django with CRUD operation to perform and user logi authorization